A Guide to Lottie Framework: 5 Steps to Create an Animation

 - Viewing and testing the animation on a device

-Next, we’ll take a closer look at each of these steps.
+Next, we’ll take a closer look at each of these steps to make a Lottie animation.

 1. Prepare Resources to Import Into After Effects